coq/platform/README.md

     opam switch __coq-platform.2021.09.0~8.13
     eval $(opam env)
     ```
-- Install additional packages with `opam install "package"`
-- You can find packages with `opam list --all | grep "some keyword"`
+- You can find packages with `opam list --all | grep "some keyword"`.
+- You can show the description and further details on a package with `opam show "package"`.
+- Install additional packages with `opam install "package"`.
+- You can find some additional information on managing Coq installation with opam at [Install Coq with opam](https://coq.inria.fr/opam-using.html).

 </details>